matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 But they happen.
 So let us talk about N dollar mistakes.
 So I am going to start with this quote from Tony Hoare, who said that null references were his billion dollar mistake.
-And they led to all kind of expoits in languages like C, and things like that down the line.
+And they led to all kind of exploits in languages like C, and things like that down the line.
 And of course they still exist.
 And we still have nulls, although we have Java's memory system, which makes them not necessarily exploit vectors, but certainly still things that we are not happy to see at